 He's starting with Mars.
-With the first crewed mission slated for 2029, SpaceX is gearing up to send 80,000 colonists to the Red Planet by the year 2040.
+And with the first crewed mission slated for 2029, SpaceX is gearing up to send 80,000 colonists to the Red Planet by the year 2040.

 "I'd like to die on Mars.
 Just not on impact." - Elon Musk